BGforgeNet/FO2tweaks/fo2tweaks/readme.txt

 #### No close range penalty for scoped weapons
 You aren't forced to use the scope in close range, are you?
 Affects only one weapon currently, Scoped Hunting Rifle.

+#### Unrestricted party combat AI
+Party management in combat is bad enough.
+But to make it worse, some NPC have various combat behavior settings unavailable to them.
+This components removes all such restrictions.
+Now you can order Myron to go berserk, or Marcus to be a coward, or any custom combination.

 ### Special notes / compatibility
 - **It will ONLY work if you have killap's patch** or restoration pack installed.
 You can get those at http://www.killap.net.
 - It should be **compatible with any other mod** provided that "fo2tweaks" is installed **last**.
 It patches files instead of overwriting them.